AshGovender/ENG/README.md

 ![](/assets/img/Paint.jpg)

 ## Problem Statement
-Cancer is a serious condition that affects millions of people in the world.
-Although its exact causes can't be pinned down to specific issues, there are potential physiological and lifestyle characteristics that could put a person at greater risk from having it.
+Stroke is a serious condition that affects millions of people in the world.
+Although its exact causes can't be pinned down to specific issues, there are potential physiological and lifestyle characteristics that could put a person at greater risk of having it.
 However many people are not aware of these factors and how they can contribute to the likelihood of getting cancer.

 ## Task/Action
-As part of my Masters in biomechatronics, I developed a ML model that was initially hosted on MS Azure and consumed by a MA.
-The model was re-produced on python and is basically looked at classifying whether a person is likely to have cancer based on various different factors.
+As part of my Masters in biomechatronics, I developed a ML model that was initially hosted on MS Azure and consumed by a Mobile & web application developed.
+The model was re-produced on python and is basically looked at classifying whether a person is likely to get a stroke based on various different factors.

 ## Data Sources